 Use the guide to make notes, write questions, and underline or highlight important material.
-The participant guide is the participants to keep and can serve as an important resource when returning to the CBRF.
+The participant guide is the participant's to keep and can serve as an important resource when returning to their setting.

 At the end of this training, a test will be required.
 The participants may use this participant guide to complete the test.